Compressed Feature Quality Assessment: Dataset and Baselines

 \section{Abstract}

 The widespread deployment of large models in resource-constrained environments has underscored the need for efficient transmission of intermediate feature representations.
 In this context, feature coding, which compresses features into compact bitstreams, becomes a critical component for scenarios involving feature transmission, storage, and reuse.
-However, this compression process introduces inherent semantic degradation that is notoriously difficult to quantify with traditional metrics.
-To address this, this paper introduces the research problem of Compressed Feature Quality Assessment (CFQA), which seeks to evaluate the semantic fidelity of compressed features.
+However, this compression process inevitably introduces semantic degradation that is difficult to quantify with traditional metrics.
+To address this, we formalize the research problem of Compressed Feature Quality Assessment (CFQA), aiming to evaluate the semantic fidelity of compressed features.
 To advance CFQA research, we propose the first benchmark dataset, comprising 300 original features and 12000 compressed features derived from three vision tasks and four feature codecs.
-Task-specific performance drops are provided as true semantic distortion for the evaluation of CFQA metrics.
-We assess the performance of three widely used metrics (MSE, cosine similarity, and Centered Kernel Alignment) in capturing semantic degradation.
-The results underscore the representativeness of the dataset and highlight the need for more refined metrics capable of addressing the nuances of semantic distortion in compressed features.
-To facilitate the ongoing development of CFQA research, we release the dataset and all accompanying source code at \href{https://github.com/chansongoal/Compressed-Feature-Quality-Assessment}{https://github.com/chansongoal/Compressed-Feature-Quality-Assessment}.
-This contribution aims to advance the field and provide a foundational resource for the community to explore CFQA.
+Task-specific performance degradation is provided as true semantic distortion for evaluating CFQA metrics.
+We systematically assess three widely used metrics -- MSE, cosine similarity, and Centered Kernel Alignment (CKA) -- in terms of their ability to capture semantic degradation.
+Our findings demonstrate the representativeness of the proposed dataset while underscoring the need for more sophisticated metrics capable of measuring semantic distortion in compressed features.
+This work advances the field by establishing a foundational benchmark and providing a critical resource for the community to explore CFQA.
+To foster further research, we release the dataset and all associated source code at \url{https://github.com/chansongoal/Compressed-Feature-Quality-Assessment}.

 \ccsdesc[500]{Information systems~Multimedia databases} \ccsdesc[500]{Computing methodologies~Image compression} \ccsdesc[300]{Human-centered computing~Ubiquitous and mobile computing design and evaluation methods}